hrouault/Genherite/README.md

 You can control the destination folder by adjusting the `prefix` variable at the configure step:

 ```sh
 ../configure --prefix=/folder/where/to/install
 ```

 see the `INSTALL`file for more informations.

 Development version
 -------------------

 Run:

 ```sh
 ./autogen.sh
 ```

-prior to the steps describe in the previous paragraph.
+prior to the steps described in the previous paragraph.